-Buying carbon credits or driving a Prius may make you feel good about yourself, and it may buy a little time for the planet, but what if your neighbor chooses to drive an SUV or a Hummer?
-Indeed, reducing your own footprint only allows others to continue their excesses.
-Cleaning up trash along highways only makes things seem better than they are and may actually encourage litterbugs.
+Buying carbon credits or driving a Prius may make you feel better about yourself, and it may buy a little time for the planet, but what if your neighbor chooses to drive an SUV or a Hummer?
+Indeed, reducing your own footprint only allows selfish other people to continue their excesses.
+Cleaning up trash along highways merely makes things seem better than they are and may actually encourage litterbugs.

-Unfortunately, too many others remain oblivious to impending problems, continuing to consume, waste, and propagate (some, such as the Duggar family, are literally breeding like bunny rabbits, and are actually proud of it)!
-They should be treated as social pariahs, ostracized from society, because they are stealing your right to reproduce.
+Unfortunately, too many other people ignore or remain oblivious to impending problems, continuing to consume, waste, and propagate (some, such as the infamous Duggar family "19 kids and counting" of TV fame, are literally breeding like bunny rabbits, and are actually proud of it!).
+Rather than be celebrated on TV, such greedy criminals should be treated as social pariahs, ostracized from society, because they are stealing other's rights to live, let alone reproduce.

-In progress, last updated 23 July 2008 by Eric R. Pianka
+Last updated 10 September 2014 by Eric R. Pianka